How to Make a DIY Barn Quilt: A Step-by-Step Guide for Beginners

 These are just a few examples of the patterns you can use for your barn quilt.
 A quick search online will show you countless more that you can choose from.
 Any quilt pattern can be used to make a barn quilt.

 Part of the fun of making a barn quilt is figuring out how to lay out the design geometrically.
-Some of these designs can be quite challenging to do.
+Some of these designs can be pretty challenging to do.
 Don’t lose your patience.
 There’s always a way to lay it out using the simple tools I mentioned earlier.
 Usually, the designs are laid out in quarters, eights, and sixteenths of a circle.
-So drawing lines radiating out from the center at every 20, 30, or 45 degrees will give you a good starting point.
+So, drawing lines radiating from the center at every 20, 30, or 45 degrees will give you a good starting point.

 Number of PointsDegrees Between Lines